Hilbert's projective metric for functions of bounded growth and exponential convergence of Sinkhorn's algorithm

 This representation reveals that $C$ and $d_C$ are very particular cases of a more general construction, where the more general structure is based on using different classes of test functions $f \in \mathcal{F}$ instead of all non-negative functions $f \geq 0$.
 This means, we work with

 for suitable classes of test functions $\mathcal{F}$.
-Roughly speaking, these test functions can only have a limited fraction of their mass in the tails, and hence $d_{C_{\mathcal{F}}}(g, \tilde{g})$ can be finite even if $g/\tilde{g}$ and $\tilde{g}/g$ are unbounded in the tails.
-We refer to Section \ref{sec:newvariant} for the precise definition of the sets of test functions used.
+Roughly speaking, these test functions can only have a limited fraction of their mass in the tails, and hence $d_{C_{\mathcal{F}}}(g, \tilde{g})$ can be finite even if $g/\tilde{g}$ and $\tilde{g}/g$ are unbounded in the tails. \SE{We note that $C_{\mathcal{F}}$ is the dual cone to $\mathcal{F}$ and we refer to Section \ref{sec:newvariant} for the precise definition of the sets of test functions used.}